jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Genes are a creature's blueprint.
 Each DNA segment provides specific instructions that determine an organism's traits.
 During reproduction, genes shuffle and recombine, introducing variations in offspring.
 Most variations are minor and neutral, but occasionally a mutation provides a survival advantage.

-Take the peppered moth during England's Industrial Revolution: when trees turned black from the smog and soot, the rare black moth went from being a genetic freak to a variant with a camouflage advantage and that suddenly exploded in numbers.
-Evolution doesn't design mutations; it is a process of elimination that throws away bad genes and therefore allows organisms with advantageous traits to pass their benefit forward.
+Take the peppered moth during England's Industrial Revolution: when trees turned black from the smog and soot, the rare black moth went from being a genetic freak to a variant with a camouflage advantage that exploded in numbers.
+Evolution doesn't design mutations; it is a process of elimination that throws away harmful genes and therefore allows organisms with advantageous traits to pass their benefit forward.

 This continuous process of genetic variation and environmental selection drives the incremental changes we observe in species over time, sometimes with the glacial changes of geology or suddenly with a flood, eruption, or factory soot.
 Evolution loves genetic diversity—mistakes and all—because it wants more chances to get a lifeform who can keep reproducing in the ever-changing environment.